VPC2021/CFN-Stackset-Automation/README.md

 This solution provides a flexible, automated approach for deploying CloudFormation StackSets across multiple AWS accounts using account-specific parameters.

-Originally designed for IAM key rotation reporting, the framework can be adapted for any multi-account use case that requires reliable infrastructure deployment and configuration propagation.
+The framework can be adapted for any multi-account use case that requires reliable infrastructure deployment and configuration propagation.

 ---